About Image Tech for Dancers

 Synthesizing what has been studied and taught to dancers over the past 20 years to enhance their training, for me, this is inclusive of Alexander Technique, anatomical applications from Irene Dowd, kinesiology, physical therapy and proprioceptive exercises.
 My goal has been to integrate this vast body of knowledge into something practical and useable.
-ITD™ brings the application of “the best” of the aforementioned tools, neuro-science and biomechanical understanding into the classroom to prepare dancers for their strenuous classes.
-It is composed of an organized routine of exercises to precede the rigors of ballet and contemporary dance.
+IT brings the application of “the best” of the aforementioned tools, neuro-science and biomechanical understanding into the classroom to prepare dancers for their classes.
+It is composed of an organized sequence of standing exercises to precede the rigors of vertical, weigh-bearing technique classes such as ballet, jazz, Horton, Graham, Limón, and Cunningham.
 The codified order and language was created to be used daily, though even a short 5-10 minutes can set up a more experienced dancer for their day.
-ITD™ in practice is a methodology that can be applied throughout the entirety of the dance class.
+IT in practice is a methodology that can be applied throughout the entirety of the dance class.

 The practice itself consists of the use of dynamic directions and energetic imagery.
 The dancer uses tactile prompts to trigger muscle groups that stabilize and facilitate proper and efficient alignment, affording dancers stability and allowing them to release unneeded tension.
 Sequences of varying lengths consist of non-demonstrative exercises executed while standing and address both parallel and rotated positions, demi pointe, plié, and transfer of weight.
 IT increases possibilities for all physiques.
 With the use of imagery and directional suggestions, a dancer can replace unhealthy habits (i.e. posture and movement initiations) with healthy ones.
 IT builds a dancer’s autonomy by providing them with the tools for self-correction in other vertical techniques.